Yichuans/climate-vulnerable-wh/ccv_writing.md

 ---

-**19.3% of birds inside the WH network are vulnerable to climate change**, compared to 23.6% vulnerable globally.
-There seems to be significantly more bird species within WH sites (~70%, compared to 32.4% for amphibians).
-While notably there are a significant number of bird species with unknown sensitivity, low adaptability and exposure scores, the result resembles that of amphibians, with lower proportions of birds in all categories inside WH sites.
+**19.3% of bird species with ranges falling inside the WH network are vulnerable to climate change**, compared to 23.6% vulnerable globally.
+There seems to be significantly more bird than amphibian species occurring within WH sites in proportion (~70%, compared to 32.4% for amphibians).
+Notably, however, there are a significant number of bird species with unknown sensitivity, low adaptability and exposure scores.
+The final result resembles that of amphibians, with lower proportions of bird species scoring 'high' in each vulnerability category occurring inside WH sites, compared with species that do not.

 ![WH_network_bird.png](wh_network_bird.png)